HL7/US-Core/input/pagecontent/terminology.md

 This page lists all the ValueSets, CodeSystems, and ConceptMaps defined as part of the US Core implementation Guide.
-For more information on using codes in Us Core, see the [FHIR Terminology] section in the FHIR specification and [Must Support - Coded Elements] in this guide.
+For more information on using codes in US Core, see the [FHIR Terminology] section in the FHIR specification and the [Coded Elements] section in this guide.

 ### Value Sets